VeriTas-arch/veritas-arch.github.io/README.md

 # Perface

-This is the home page for personal blog.
+This is the home page for my personal blog.